ChatGPT for Outlook: Revolutionizing Email Communication Inside Microsoft Outlook

 Many people are unaware that they can use their email signature for increasing user interaction.
 Think of it as a free promotional space that will be seen by anyone who gets an email from you.

-See Mailbutler Signature Feature in Action:
+See Mailbutler Signature Feature in our video:

 There are specific ways to add a video to your signature.
 For one, you can create a small, static image, which should be thumbnail size).
 It can also include a play button to tell users that it's a video.